Download the PDF - 7 Art Project Ideas for Seniors Living with Dementia >>

 Engaging in creative art projects can be rewarding for people of all ages, but they may be especially beneficial for seniors living with dementia.

-Research suggests that art therapy may provide an alternative means of communication for older adults living with impaired language skills and improve other cognitive processes, such as attention and orientation.
+Research suggests that art may provide an alternative means of communication for older adults living with impaired language skills and improve other cognitive processes, such as attention and orientation.
 Art can also help maintain or improve hand-brain coordination and fine motor skills.
-Art therapy also gives seniors a sense of satisfaction and accomplishment, which is beneficial for mental health, too.
+Dive into the transformative power of artistic expression in our latest blog.

-If you are looking for art projects for your loved one, focus on a variety of different creative forms that match their interests and preferences.
+If you are looking for art projects for an older adult, focus on a variety of different creative forms that match their interests and preferences.

 Planning an Art Project for Someone Living with Dementia

-When you begin planning an art project with your loved one, here are some things to keep in mind, as recommended by the Alzheimer's Association:
+When you begin planning an art project with an older adult, here are some things to keep in mind, as recommended by the Alzheimer's Association:

-• Assist your loved one in beginning the activity.
-Sometimes a loved one may need a prompt or instruction to get them started.
+- Assist them in beginning the activity.
+Sometimes an older adult may need a prompt or instruction to get them started.
 Show them how to move a paintbrush, ask them to sculpt something they like, or work beside them on a collage.

-• Choose adult-focused art projects.
+- Choose adult-focused art projects.
 When planning a project, choose coloring books, collage media, and subjects appropriate for adults.
 Ensure the materials are nontoxic, and avoid using sharp tools.
-While you may need to make a few adjustments based on your loved one’s current abilities, try to avoid projects that may seem demeaning.
+While you may need to make a few adjustments based on their current abilities, try to avoid projects that may seem demeaning.

-• Engage in conversation throughout the project.
+- Engage in conversation throughout the project.
 Build conversational prompts into each project.
-Ask what your loved one is working on, why they chose it, and what it makes them think about.
+Ask what your they're working on, why they chose it, and what it makes them think about.
 This not only encourages verbalization but also reminiscence.

-• Be patient and set aside plenty of time.
-Your loved one may take much longer than you anticipate to work through a project.
+- Be patient and set aside plenty of time.
+Someone living with cognitive decline may take much longer than you anticipate to work through a project.
 They may not be able to complete a project in one sitting.
 Allow enough time for them to get into a work rhythm, and don’t be concerned if they grow tired or agitated partway through.
 You can always pick up the project tomorrow.

 Art Project Ideas for Someone Living with Dementia